Skip to Main Content

 Planning your search

-• ChatGPT can help you identify tools or databases that are relevant to your topic.
+• AI can help you identify tools or databases that are relevant to your topic.
 Please note that it may not provide a comprehensive answer from the available sector-specific databases.
 Nor can it tell you whether our library subscribes to a particular database.
 For comprehensive information on sectoral and cross-sectoral data sources, please consult the Library's Databases A-Z list.

-• Please note that ChatGPT is not trained to formulate search phrases for the purpose of searching for scientific information.
+• Please note that AI is not trained to formulate search phrases for the purpose of searching for scientific information.
 If you ask it to construct search phrases for you, you might probably have to edit and reformat them.

 Conducting the Search